paulmakepeace/vortlisto/README.md

 ## Credits

-*   [Northern Examinations and Assessment Board](https://en.wikipedia.org/wiki/NEAB) (now part of [AQA](http://www.aqa.org.uk)) for providing a nationally accredited Esperanto exam and this word list
+*   [Northern Examinations and Assessment Board](https://en.wikipedia.org/wiki/NEAB) (now part of [AQA](http://www.aqa.org.uk)) for providing a nationally accredited Esperanto exam and the basis of this word list
-*   [Bill Walker](http://www.wgtw.co.uk/) for converting that word list to [HTML](http://home.btclick.com/ukc802510745/eo/vortlist/gcselist.htm)
+*   [Bill Walker](http://www.wgtw.co.uk/) for converting that word list to [HTML](http://home.btclick.com/ukc802510745/eo/vortlist/gcselist.htm) and translations
 *   Paul Makepeace for this package